Frank Solomon: Military career

 Wartime saw Solomon serving with the 2NZEF where he quickly became a Company Sergeant Major, and later a commissioned lieutenant.

 Death

 Solomon died in Auckland on 21 December 1991, aged 85.

 Legacy

-A delightful character, he rose to a high position in Samoan society and, when the big migration to New Zealand started in the 60s and 70s, he was a man of some influence in this country.
-The many people who were proud to call him a friend remember him as a real gentleman.
+Solomon rose to a high position in Samoan society and, when the big migration to New Zealand started in the 60s and 70s, he became a man of some influence in the country.

-The Solomon influence in rugby extended far beyond his playing days; he was a figure of importance to the Polynesian players who later came to Ponsonby and his All Black jersey, presented to the Western Samoa Rugby Union in 1986, was a treasured memento.
-Former All Black flanker Josh Kronfeld is a great-nephew, and no doubt reminded some long-time followers of his famous relative.
+The Solomon influence in rugby extended beyond his playing days; he was a figure of importance to the Polynesian players who later came to Ponsonby and his All Black jersey, presented to the Western Samoa Rugby Union in 1986, was a treasured memento.